 Afterwards, it performs the same operation(s) recursively on all child components of the component.

-After all Connect() operations have been executed, it issues the global event “SMP_LeavingConnecting” via the Event Manager;
+After all component Connect() operations have been executed, it issues the global event “SMP_LeaveConnecting” via the Event Manager;

-After returning from the “SMP_LeavingConnecting” global event, it changes the simulation state to Initialising state;
+After returning from the “SMP_LeaveConnecting” global event, it changes the simulation state to Initialising state;

 After entering Initialising state, it issues the global event “SMP_EnterInitialising” via the Event Manager;

-After returning from the “SMP_EnterInitialising” global event, it calls the initialising entry points for all models that has registered an initialising entry point via the ISimulator AddInitEntryPoint method in the order the entry points where added;
+After returning from the “SMP_EnterInitialising” global event, it calls the initialisation entry points for all models that have registered an initialisation entry point via the ISimulator AddInitEntryPoint method in the order the entry points were added;

-After executing the entry points, it removes the entry points from the list so that in case Initialise is called again, the same Initialise entry point is not called twice;
+After executing the entry points, it removes the entry points from the list so that in case Initialise() is called again, the same initialisation entry point is not called twice;

-After calling all initialising entry points, it issues the global event “SMP_LeaveInitialising” via the Event Manager;
+After calling all initialisation entry points, it issues the global event “SMP_LeaveInitialising” via the Event Manager;

 After returning from the “SMP_LeaveInitialising” global event, it changes the simulation state to Standby state;

-Finally the global event “SMP_EnteringStandby” is issued via the Event Manager.
+Finally, the global event “SMP_EnteringStandby” is issued via the Event Manager.

 ECSS-E-ST-40-07_1440218

-The ISimulator Initialise method shall call all initialization entry points within the simulation as per the following procedure:
+The ISimulator Initialise method shall call all initialisation entry points within the simulation as per the following procedure:

-If the simulation is not in Standby state, then it returns and no action is taken;
+If the simulation is not in Standby state, then it throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If Initialise method is called during the execution of the global event SMP_LeavingStandby, then it returns and no action is taken;
+If Initialise method is called during the execution of the global event SMP_LeaveStandby, then it throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If the simulation is in Standby state, it issues the global event “SMP_LeavingStandby” via the Event Manager;
+If the simulation is in Standby state, it issues the global event “SMP_LeaveStandby” via the Event Manager;

-After returning from the SMP_LeavingStandby global event, the simulator state changes to Initialising state;
+After returning from the SMP_LeaveStandby global event, the simulator state changes to Initialising state;

-After entering Initializing state, it issues the global event “SMP_EnterInitialising” via the Event Manager;
+After entering Initialising state, it issues the global event “SMP_EnterInitialising” via the Event Manager;

-After returning from the SMP_EnterInitialising global event, it executes all entry points added via the ISimulator AddInitEntryPoint() method in the order they have been added by the AddInitEntryPoint() call;
+After returning from the SMP_EnterInitialising global event, it executes all entry points added via the ISimulator AddInitEntryPoint method in the order they have been added by the AddInitEntryPoint call;

-After executing the entry points, it removes the entry points from the list so that in case Initialise is called again, the same Initialise entry point is not called twice;
+After executing the entry points, it removes the entry points from the list so that in case Initialise is called again, the same initialisation entry point is not called twice;

-After all entry points has been executed, it issues the global event “SMP_LeavingInitialising” via the Event Manager;
+After all entry points has been executed, it issues the global event “SMP_LeaveInitialising” via the Event Manager;

-After returning from the “SMP_LeavingInitialising” global event, it changes the simulation state to Standby state;
+After returning from the “SMP_LeaveInitialising” global event, it changes the simulation state to Standby state;

-Finally, it issues the global event “SMP_EnteringStandby” via the Event Manager.
+Finally, it issues the global event “SMP_EnterStandby” via the Event Manager.

 ECSS-E-ST-40-07_1440219

-The ISimulator Run method shall change the state from Standby to Executing as per following procedure:
+The ISimulator Run method shall change the state from Standby to Executing as per the following procedure:

-If the simulation is not in Standby state, then it returns and no action is taken;
+If the simulation is not in Standby state, then it throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If Run method is called during the execution of the global event SMP_LeavingStandby, then it returns and no action is taken;
+If Run method is called during the execution of the global event SMP_LeaveStandby, then it throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If Run method is called during the execution of the global event SMP_EnterStandby, then it returns and no action is taken;
+If Run method is called during the execution of the global event SMP_EnterStandby, then it throws an InvalidSimulatorState exception as per InvalidSimulatorState.h in [SMP_FILES];

-If the simulation is in Standby state, it issues the global event “SMP_LeavingStandby” via the Event Manager;
+If the simulation is in Standby state, it issues the global event “SMP_LeaveStandby” via the Event Manager;

-After returning from the SMP_LeavingStandby global event, it changes the simulation state to “Executing” state;
+After returning from the SMP_LeaveStandby global event, it changes the simulation state to “Executing” state;

 After entering Executing state, it issues the global event “SMP_EnterExecuting” via the Event Manager.